Routing | Mobile SDK | 2GIS Documentation

 To build a route on the map, you need to create two objects: a TrafficRouter object to find an optimal route and a RouteMapObjectSource data source to display the route on the map.

 To find a route between two points, call the findRoute() method, specifying the coordinates of the start points and the end points as RouteSearchPoint objects.
-You can additionally specify parameters of the route (RouteSearchOptions) and a list of intermediate points of the route (a list of RouteSearchPoint objects).
+You can additionally specify route parameters (RouteSearchOptions) and a list of intermediate points of the route (a list of RouteSearchPoint objects).

 import 'package:dgis_mobile_sdk_full/dgis.dart' as sdk;